LAST REVIEWED Sep 18 2019 11 MIN READ

 “401(k) retirement plans are a great way to save for retirement.”
 “Lower your taxable income by contributing to a 401(k).”
 “For a retirement nest egg, grow your wealth within your 401(k).”

 All of these 401(k) retirement plan characteristics are true.
 But, there’s more to the 401(k) story than the benefits.
 A 401(k) plan isn’t free.
-There are fees and administration costs to both the employer and employee for the 401(k).
+There are 401(k) plan fees and administration costs for both the employer and employees to consider.
 Any fees and costs take money away from your investment fund and won’t grow and compound for the future.
 Unfortunately, in 401(k)s it’s very easy for hidden fees to be overlooked because they’re automatically deducted from your savings.
 Also, because fees compound just like interest does, you could gradually end up losing large amounts of money that you could have saved to spend in retirement.
 Here’s what you need to know about 401(k) fees and what to do if the fees in your retirement plan are too high.

 Fees matter: small, hidden percentages can make a big difference

 Justin is aggressively saving in his workplace 401(k) plan.
 He’s looking forward to retiring in 35 years, at age 67.
 So far, he’s saved and invested $25,000 in his 401(k) and expects to earn 7% on his investments during the next three to four decades.
 Let’s assume that Justin adds no additional contributions to his retirement account.
 If his fees and expenses are 0.5%, then he’ll have $227,000 at retirement.
 Now, consider fees and expenses of 1.5%.
 With just 1.0% higher fees, his account balance grows to $163,000 at retirement.
 The higher fees cost Justin $64,000 in lost returns or a reduction of 28% from his retirement account.
 Fees matter!

 The employer mandate: Hidden fees in your 401(k) plan can be illegal